 - Napa Cabbage: Otherwise known as Chinese cabbage, this will form the base of the kimchi.

-- Non-Iodized Salt: Aim for iodine-free or kosher salt (iodized salt may prevent fermentation).
+- Non-Iodized Salt: Aim for iodine-free or kosher salt (iodized salt may prevent fermentation and can lead to a metallic taste).

 - Korean Pepper Flakes: Otherwise known as gochugaru.
 Find it online or check out your nearest Asian supermarket.
 If you’ve looked everywhere and can’t find gochugaru, you can sub hot paprika powder (but I recommend giving gochugaru a try if possible).